bifurcation/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 value of the `sth_extension_type` field.
 Each document that registers a new `sth_extension_type` must describe how to interpret the corresponding `sth_extension_data`.

+`sequence_number` indicates the position of this tree head in the sequence of STHs produced by this log.

 `timestamp` is the current NTP Time [RFC5905], measured in milliseconds since the epoch (January 1, 1970, 00:00 UTC), ignoring leap seconds.